 An unusual bid to boost the Cambodian arts scene is the circus that recently landed in Siem Reap after branching out from the success of its Battambang project.
 Blending traditional and modern theatre, music, dance, acrobatics, juggling, and contortion, this wonderful show, Phare, the Cambodian Circus, tells stories about Cambodian lives and society and serves as a tool to build the careers of Cambodian artists, revive Khmer art and foster worldwide connections with the Kingdom.
 Shows take place daily at 8pm at the junction of the Ring Road and Sok San Road.

-Angkor Silk Farm (Pouk District) offers free guided tours of the silk-making process, from mulberry bush cultivation to production of silk fabrics and accessories.
-During the tour, visitors will be treated to a detailed guide of silkworm farming, cocoon unwinding, preparation of the silk threads, ikat technique (tie-dying of the threads) and silk weaving.
-There is also an onsite shop selling top quality silk products.
+Angkor Silk Farm, located out in Pouk District and part of Artisans Angkor, offers free guided tours of the silk-making process, from mulberry bush cultivation to production of silk fabrics and accessories.
+During the tour, visitors are treated to a detailed guide to silkworm farming, cocoon unwinding, preparation of the silk threads, ikat technique (tie-dying of the threads) and silk weaving.

-Khmer Ceramics Fine Arts Centre offers fun pottery classes for the whole family to enjoy making and painting their own Cambodian creations, which are fired and glazed in one of the kilns.
+Khmer Ceramics & Fine Arts Centre offers fun pottery classes for the whole family.
+Enjoy making your own creations, which are fired and glazed in one of their kilns ready for the next day.
+During you visit to the workshop you will learn about the ceramics making process, with each step of the process clearly explained.